redkeysh/odyssey/README.md

 ## How to Contribute

 Contributions are welcome!
-Please read the CONTRIBUTING.md file for guidelines on how to contribute.
+Please read the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## Contact